“a striking manifestation of the confidence and optimism of the shared island initiative…”

 And when it is complete, it will be a striking physical manifestation of the confidence and optimism that is at the heart of the Shared Island Initiative.

 The key purpose of a bridge is to realise the benefits on either side of whatever obstacle they’re designed to span.
-One can only hope it also marks an end to our tragic unwillingness to build.
+One can only hope this will also mark an end to our tragic unwillingness to build.

 And because one of the last acts of SDLP Minister for Infrastructure Nicola Mallon before the DUP collapsed Stormont was to sign permission to start the planning process, it is already shovel ready.